-This week I taught a Salt printing masterclass at The School of Art, Architecture & Design which forms part of London Metropolitan University.
+This week I (Ian Phillips‑McLaren) had the pleasure of teaching a Salt Printing masterclass in London at The School of Art, Architecture & Design, part of London Metropolitan University.

 Below: